 Nonetheless, the contradictory statements may confuse users who believe that ProtonVPN is truly a “no logs VPN service” – which it is not.

 There have also been claims on reddit that ProtonVPN is logging IP addresses, which they keep to restrict access to their “free” VPN service.
-Note, if they are indeed keeping IP address logs, as some are claiming, this would further expose their “no logs” claims as false.

 Overall, I found the ProtonVPN support to be quite poor.

 I sent their support team multiple requests and only one was answered within 2 days.
 Another request took 6 days, and another went completely unanswered.

 They may be working to improve response times, however, this was the status at the time of this review.

 You can also find others also complaining about slow support: